 This funfair on the Norfolk coast boasts rides for both thrill-seekers and toddlers, a 4D film and a rollercoaster which people have ridden since 1932.
 Norfolk and neighbouring Suffolk are good places if you’re looking for weekend breaks for families.
-Companies like Holidays for all Seasons offer holidays that include a pass to Great Yarmouth Pleasure Beach.
+Holiday companies often offer breaks that include a pass to Great Yarmouth Pleasure Beach.

 Barry Island has been entertaining the youth of south Wales since 1929.
 Anyone who watched hit comedy show Gavin and Stacey will be familiar with its penny slot machines, as well as the gloriously colourful waltzers, big dipper and fun house.
-A brand new ferris wheel will open in 2017.
+A brand new ferris wheel opened in 2017.

 Botton’s Pleasure Beach in Skegness, Lincolnshire is blessed with a wide range of funfair rides and attractions, like the pirate boat, and ‘cups and saucers’.
 You can watch a video from blogger Zena’s Suitcase on her family trip to Skegness here.
 This year, Skegness will host the SO Festival, the largest free family-friendly outdoor arts festival in the UK.

-Other UK coastal resorts are also on the up – like Whitley Bay, near Newcastle-Upon-Tyne, where £36m is being pumped into the regeneration of the seafront.
+Other UK coastal resorts are also on the up – like Whitley Bay, near Newcastle-Upon-Tyne, where £36m was recently pumped into the regeneration of the seafront.
 There’s never been a better time to be beside the seaside.
 Just read this post by Mummy Travels if you need convincing.